0xAX/asm/content/asm_3.md

 After making sure that the required number of command-line arguments are passed to our program, we can start working with them.
 But what do we need to do?
 Here are the steps:

 1. Convert the given command line arguments to integer numbers and calculate the sum of the given numbers.
-2. Convert the result back to string and print it on the screen.
+2. Convert the result back to string and print it to the standard output.

 In the next two sections, we will see a detailed explanation of these steps.